homelith/intel_82599_eeprom_writer/README.md

 - Intel 82599 EB/ES/EN 10 Gigabit Ethernet Controller have an EEPROM recovery mechanism using SMBus, even if they lose connection via PCIe due to faulty EEPROM config.
 - This toolkit includes a SMBus writer for Seeeduino v4.2 and speed-controlled EEPROM image sender script for host computer, useful for Intel 82599 EEPROM recovery via SMBus.

 - *CAUTION* : Modifying any part of Intel 82599 EEPROM might cause malfunction and make your NIC completely inoperable.
-The author does not take any responsibility for loss of data or functionality of your equippments.
+The author does not take any responsibility for loss of data or functionality of your equipment.
 Try it with your own risk.

 ## Licenses

-- Codes are licensed under MIT license, see header of indivisual files.
+- Codes are licensed under MIT license, see header of individual files.

 ## Prerequisites